Yash14909/Java_Programs/README.md

 ## 📝 Output

-Before adding the data to the list
+-Before adding the data to the list
-Size of the list=0
+-Size of the list=0
-List data=[]
+-List data=[]
-After adding data to the list.....
+-After adding data to the list.....
-Size of list1
+-Size of list1
-List data=GitHub,github_39@gmail.com,1234567890
+-List data=GitHub,github_39@gmail.com,1234567890